Pre-Shipment Inspection (PSI)

-- The invoice and other documents are then scrutinised, and an accurate valuation, and customs tariff code, are assigned.
-These are used, in conjunction with the client country's published duty rates, to calculate the correct duties and taxes payable.
+- The invoice and other documents are then scrutinised and an accurate valuation, and customs tariff code, are assigned.
+These are used, in conjunction with, the client country's published duty rates, to calculate the correct duties and taxes payable.

-- An Intertek certificate is issued to the importer.
+- An Intertek certificate is then issued to the importer.
 This is used to substantiate the payment of full duty, prior to clearing the goods.

 - The actual duty collected is compared with the Intertek certificates, and any shortages can be investigated and corrected.